Disaster Relief Grant Use Reports

 Examples of food purchased:

-The rest of the funds are being used to build and maintain six koala enclosures at a secure location to house rescued animals at varying stages of release readiness.
+The bulk of the funds are being used to build and maintain four koala enclosures at a secure location to house rescued animals at varying stages of release readiness.
 This facility will be located close to one of the worse fire-affected regions and will also have the capacity to take in injured, sick, and orphaned koalas from other areas, as required.

-WIRES is extremely excited to embark on this project, with the support of The Australian Community Inc. and its funders.
+WIRES is extremely excited to embark on this project, with the support of The Australian Community Inc. and its major donors in America.
 We look forward to updating you on this important new asset’s progress, which will greatly increase our capacity to care for koalas in the future.

 To give you an idea of the importance of the pre-release enclosures we are building, this is the story of Marine the koala, rescued back in January 2020: